timmr99/cards/README.md

   * shuffle - shuffle deck of cards, return deck
   * get_top_card - return top card of the current deck, return top card or if no cards, throw exception
   * sort_cards(sort_by) - Sorts deck by colors listed in sort_by
+    * sort by the colors specified, then numerically
   * score_hand - score a hand of cards (1-n cards), returns score of hand
     * point is calculated by taking card color point (red=3, yellow=2, green=1) times the number on the cards
   * play = play a game of cards